zauziii/PoDDyHePo-projection/README.md

 -   `year`: Survey year.
 Numeric.
 1997, 2002, 2007, 2012 and 2017.
 It is
     not limited and could be any other survey years.
 -   `sex`: Categorical.
 1 for men and 2 for women.
 Currently, the function supports only 1 and 2 coding.
 Please ensure that the coding used for `sex` is correct.
 -   `age`: Numeric.
 Ranges from 25 - 64, but not limited to this range.
     In your case, it could be any range that you are interested in.

 Main variables of interest:

--   `obe`: Obesity/Overweight/Normal.
+-   `obe`: BMI categories, including obesity, overweight and normal weight.
 Categorical.
-0 = Normal weight, 1
-    = Overweight and 2 = Obesity.
+0 = Normal weight, 1 = Overweight and 2 =
+    Obesity.
 -   `smo`: Smoking status.
 Binary.
 0 = Non-smoker, 1 = Smoker.
 -   `highbp`: Hypertension.
 Binary.
 0 = Non-hypertensive, 1 =
     Hypertensive.
 -   `dbt`: Diabetes.
 Binary.
 0 = Non-diabetic, 1 = Diabetic.
 -   `sed`: Sedentary lifestyle.
 Binary.
 0 = Non-sedentary lifestyle, 1 =
     Sedentary lifestyle.
 -   `highkol`: Elevated total cholesterol.
 Binary.
 0 = Not high total cholesterol, 1 = High total cholesterol.